oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

 In response to a user clicking the Post button, we need to configure our page with a process for the Form:

-1. Click the **Processing** tab (this is also known as the Server-Side Processing section), and then select the **Processing** entry in the list (which is actually another tree and will grow in length as you add more server-side processes):
+1. In the Rendering Tree, click the **Processing** tab (this is also known as the Server-Side Processing section), and then select the **Processing** entry in the list (which is actually another tree and will grow in length as you add more server-side processes):

 2. Right-click on the **Processing** entry and choose **Create Process**.